The Delta Omega Public Health Honorary Society

 The Delta Omega Beta Omega Chapter Alumni Nomination Committee reviews all nominations and selects students in the top quartile of GPA with an outstanding record of service to the community.

-2. Attend two (2) Beta Omega Chapter-approved service activities each year.
-Non-Beta Omega service events can be approved for those completing their program remotely and/or as a result of limitations due to social distancing requirements.
-Service includes volunteer opportunities in the public health industry as well as to the community in which you live and/or work.
-(Note: Beta Omega has not offered any service activities AY20-21 or AY21-22 so all non-Beta Omega service events will be considered.)
+- Attend two (2) Beta Omega Chapter-approved service activities each year.
+(Attending non-Beta Omega service activities will also meet this requirement.
+Service includes volunteer opportunities in the public health industry as well as to the community in which you live and/or work.)

 Criteria for selection will include the student's contributions to public health to date and academic achievement.